springfeld7/RellocsEdis/README.md

 - BGM for level 1 and 2 added.
 Added FX for all important interactions:
 - level start, jump, powerup pickup, coin pickup, take damage, game over, level goal

+7 - Improve the Viewport by adding support for world-bounds

+- Added Viewport::lookAtWithBounds

 ---

 ## Pass With Distinction Achievements: